vpejaver/mutpred2/README.md

 * If you are looking for MutPred2's training set, a subset of the training data for MutPred2 is available [here](http://mutpred.mutdb.org/wo_exclusive_hgmd_mp2_training_data.txt).

 ### License
-* We cannot share MATLAB-related files or any of MATLAB's proprietary functionsand have excluded them to the best extent possible.
+* Although we distribute the source code under the MIT licence, we cannot share MATLAB-related files or any of MATLAB's proprietary functions and have excluded them to the best extent possible.
 However, please be aware of MATLAB's licensing restrictions when modifying and/or redistributing any code.
 * Although MutPred2 requires an unsupported legacy version of PSI-BLAST, please refer to the BLAST suite's license before modifying and/or redistributing.